joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/31/style/patrick-demarchelier-dead.html?searchResultPosition=4

 **For Better Health, Try Fitness From the Inside Out**\
-`A career in health journalism has taught me that when it comes to living well, it’s the inner workout that counts the most`\
+`A career in health journalism has taught me that when it comes to living well, it’s the inner workout that counts the most.`\
 https://nytimes.com/2022/03/31/well/mind/health-fitness-lessons.html?searchResultPosition=5

 **Prosecutor Asks Turkey to Turn Khashoggi Murder Case Over to Saudis**\